Are you a budding freelance writer trying to earn a living from your craft on content mills?

 If it passes the Google test, other key tip-offs that something may be amiss is if the ad has an affiliate link, or if very little information is provided to direct people to watch a video or visit a scammy-looking site.

-Social media sites are the last place a freelance writer can expect to find work from home jobs, right?
+Social media sites are the last places a freelance writer can expect to find work from home jobs, right?
 Think again.

 Social networking is the lifeblood of many seasoned freelance writers.